 The test for insanity is the so-called “M’Naghten” or “McNaughton” test.
 This test asks two questions:

-- Did the defendant understand what he or she was doing when committing the crime?
+- Did the defendant understand what they were doing when committing the crime?

 - Did the defendant know that it was wrong to commit the crime?11

-In contrast, a defendant is considered incompetent if he or she cannot:
+In contrast, a defendant is considered incompetent if they cannot:

 - understand the criminal process, or